symbiotejs/symbiote.js/docs/Lifecycle.md

   }

   disconnectedCallback() {
-    // STANDARD: Element removed from DOM, but still presents in memory.
+    // NATIVE: Element removed from DOM, but still presents in memory.
   }

   destroyCallback() {